-Bourgogne Aligoté is an Appellation d'origine contrôlée (AOC) white wine produced from the Aligoté grape variety in the France's Burgundy region.
+Bourgogne Aligoté is an Appellation d'origine contrôlée (AOC) white wine produced from the Aligoté grape variety in France's Burgundy region.
 Bourgogne Aligoté tends to be light and acidic in style and usually unoaked.
 The appellation allows up to 15% Chardonnay to be blended into Bourgogne Aligoté so we suggest substituting with an unoaked Chardonnay if you are unable to source Bourgogne Aligoté.
 However, Chardonnay tends to lack the high acidity characteristic of Bourgogne Aligoté which so perfectly balances the sweet rich crème de cassis.

-Champagne and other sparkling wines are often mixed with crème de cassis to produce Kir Royal Cocktail but it's worth noting that dependingon the brand, Brut champagne also usually lacks the acidity needed to balance the rich crème de cassis, so consider using a brut nature or ultra brut champagne.
+Champagne and other sparkling wines are often mixed with crème de cassis to produce a Kir Royal Cocktail but it's worth noting that depending on the brand, brut champagne also usually lacks the acidity needed to balance the rich crème de cassis, so consider using a brut nature or ultra brut champagne.

-In 1951, when the Kir was becoming well-known, Roger Damidot, the then owner of the Lejay-Lagoute brand of crème de cassis and the largest liqueur producer in the region, asked the mayor for his the authorisation to use his name [Kir] commercially.
+In 1951, when the Kir was becoming well-known, Roger Damidot, the then owner of the Lejay-Lagoute brand of crème de cassis, the largest liqueur producer in the region, asked the mayor for his the authorisation to use his name [Kir] commercially.

 Probably flattered, the mayor agreed and on 20-November 1951, on a French National Assembly letterhead, wrote: "Canon Félix Kir, Member of Parliament and Mayor of Dijon, gives exclusively to the house of Lejay-Lagoute, currently represented by Roger Damidot, the right to use his name for blackcurrant liqueur advertising purposes, in the form he sees fit and notably designate a 'vin blanc cassis'."
 Armed with this letter, Lejay-Lagoute patented the brand name Kir in March 1952.

 Years later, after seeing the increasing popularity of kir as an aperitif, the cannon sought to offer other cassis makers the same privilege but due to Lejay-Lagoute having already registered the Kir trademark he was too late.
 Numerous court challenges ensued, propelling the case to the highest French court, 'Cour de Cassation' where on 27-October 1992 it confirmed Lejay-Lagoute as having exclusive rights to the Kir trademark.

 Following their legal triumph, Lejay-Lagoute registered Kir Royal and Lejay-Lagoute now produce a pre-mixed bag-in-box Kir and pre-mixed bottled cassis and sparkling wine called Kir Royal.